wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 <a target="_blank" href="https://status.aws.amazon.com/">https://status.aws.amazon.com</a> is Amazon's AWS Service Health Dashboard applicable to all users.
 Under the tab for each continent is a list of each service plus region combination.

 PROTIP: Most new services begin in the N. Virginia region "US-EAST-1", as do the most famous outages.
-So if you are running a production load, try to use a different region than N. Virginia.
+So if you are running a production load, try to use a different region than that.
+Nevertheless, that's where one must provision <strong>AWS Cloud Front CDN</strong> for worldwide distribution.

+<a target="_blank" href="https://phd.aws.amazon.com/">https://phd.aws.amazon.com</a>
-https://phd.aws.amazon.com/ is your Personal Health Dashboard for your account.
+is your Personal Health Dashboard for your account.

 <a target="_blank" href="http://downdetector.com/status/aws-amazon-web-services">
 http://downdetector.com/status/aws-amazon-web-services</a>